BDI-pathogens/OpenABM-Covid19/README.md

 The model was developed by the Pathogen Dynamics group, at the [Big Data Institute](https://www.bdi.ox.ac.uk/) at the University of Oxford, in conjunction with IBM UK and [Faculty](https://faculty.ai).
 More details about our work can be found at [www.coronavirus-fraser-group.org ](https://045.medsci.ox.ac.uk/).

+### Economics Model

+adaptER-covid19, and economics model, is attached to the main OpenABM-Covid19 model so the economic effect of Covid-19 can be modelled jointly with the spread of the disease.
+More information is [here](src/adapter_covid19/README.md).

 Compilation
 -----------